Ready to say goodbye to student loan debt for good? Learn More

 Chapter 7 Doesn't Erase All Unsecured Debts

 In late 2022, the Department of Justice provided clearer guidelines for courts about what undue hardship looks like.
 To learn more about whether you may meet this standard you can read our article: How To File Bankruptcy on Student Loans.
-Our team even created a filing tool to help with student loan discharge.

 You Can Lose Certain Types of Property

-Your Chapter 7 Bankruptcy Filing Doesn’t Protect Others (Like Co-signers)
+Your Chapter 7 Bankruptcy Filing Doesn’t Protect Others (Like Co-Signers)

 On top of the filing fee and attorney fees, there’s the cost of taking the required credit counseling courses and debt education courses.
 These courses can cost no more than $50 each.